 Parrotfish: The Colourful Artists of the Great Barrier Reef

-The Great Barrier Reef is home to a beautiful array of marine life, and among its vibrant inhabitants, the parrotfish stand out as true artists of the under water world.
+The Great Barrier Reef is home to a beautiful array of marine life, and among its vibrant inhabitants, the parrotfish stand out as true artists of the underwater world.
 These colourful creatures are vital to maintaining the reef’s health and leave their mark wherever they roam.

 1. Colourful Beauties